By Mathew Carr

 There were “multiple failings” by the same police force and Avon and Somerset Police in the way they handled events at Clapham Common, south-west London, — where the vigil for Everard was held in March — and in protests in Bristol in the same month, according to the report by the All Party Parliamentary Group on Democracy and the Constitution (APPGDC).

-The information from the investigation raises questions about whether the U.K. government is doing enough to protect against police abuse ahead of the heavily policed UN talks planned for Glasgow in November, where thousands country delegates are expected to gather.
+The information from the investigation raises questions about whether the U.K. government is doing enough to protect against police abuse ahead of the heavily policed UN talks planned for Glasgow in November, where thousands of country delegates are expected to gather.

 “The use of covert human intelligence sources is a controversial exercise of coercive power,” according to the report.